chris-pinier/abstract_reasoning/README.md

 This project is divided into four sub-projects, each with its own python environment:

 - experiment-ANNs: version of the experiment that tests Artificial Neural Networks
-- experiment-Lab: in-lab version of the experiment ran with human participants
+- experiment-Lab: in-lab version of the experiment run with human participants
-- experiment-Online: online version of the experiment ran with human participants (slightly different task design as the lab experiment)
+- experiment-Online: online version of the experiment run with human participants (slightly different task design as the lab experiment)
 - setup-analysis: analysis code for [this preprint](https://arxiv.org/abs/2508.10057)

 ### Possible citations